 = $37.15 + $4.33($650M/150M Shares) + $4.33 (Year 2) + $4.33 (Year 3)

 This formula basically assumes the company will continue in operation as a whole for the next three years and then liquidate the assets and the common shareholder should receive this value.
 Many of you are now thinking, well why wouldn’t the net assets at fair market value not decrease in value in the interim?
 Well, easy answer: Notice that up in the future cash flows section that XYZ earns $1 Billion per year and the governing board uses $350 Million of this to replace exhausted fixed assets or reduce the corresponding debt.
 Thus, the net assets value at fair market value is at least maintained at current values.
 To think of it another way, the board is spending $350 Million per year to maintain fixed assets worth $6.115 Billion or about 5.7% maintenance rate.
 This is more than adequate when one thinks about maintaining long-lived assets in current condition into the future.
 The general rule of thumb is four to five percent per year for long-lived assets.

-Now it is worth $52.15 and this assumes the company goes out of business in five years.
+Now it is worth $52.15 and this assumes the company goes out of business in five years on purpose.

 Notice how the window of value is beginning to incrementally head towards a distinct intrinsic value.
 As of right now, assuming some average and worse case operations, the intrinsic value is somewhere between $88 as illustrated above assuming reasonable growth and a 6% discount for cash flow over many years and this ‘whole is greater than the sum of its parts’ value of $52.15.
 This is still a wide value spectrum ($36) associated with this stock.
 Without further clarity, an exact intrinsic value is going to be difficult to ascertain.